Maui Brown Water Advisory: Can You Snorkel After Rain?

 If you’re unsure: treat it as a “no.” Maui will still be here tomorrow, and the turtles prefer clear water, too.

-Safer Snorkel Options After Rain
+Safer Maui Snorkel Options After Rain

-Sometimes you can still have a great snorkel day after rain—just not immediately during the runoff window.
+Sometimes you can still have a great snorkel day after rain, just not immediately during the runoff window.

-Pick Areas With Less Runoff Influence
+Choose Maui Areas with Less Runoff Influence

 In general, areas without nearby stream mouths and drainage can recover faster.
-That said, every storm is different—so always confirm conditions in real time before getting in.
+That said, every storm is different, so always confirm conditions in real time before getting in.

 If you need help picking beaches by skill level and typical conditions, this guide is a good starting point: